beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > > Keep the browser's developer console open at all times.

-Immer die Browserkonsole offen haben.
+- Immer die Browserkonsole offen haben

 > > The Console tab in particular should always be open, unless there is a specific reason to view another tab.